devsamuelv/cpp-nix-experiment/README.md

 # Nix Camera Experiment

 This was an experiment with nix/c++ and opencv.
 I wanted to see if nix could be a useful solution for big projects on embedded systems.
-Since nix has support for some popular embbeded boards, I thought it was worth pursuing.
+Nix has support for some popular embbeded boards, so I thought it was worth pursuing.

 ## TODO: